 About Radon Mitigation Systems

-We usually can get radon levels lower than 4 pCi/l if requested.
-Typically, we install our standard system and see where the retest levels are.
-Quite often, they retest below 2 pCi/l.
-However, if test results occur between 2 and 4, we can usually do additional work to lower it further.
-Because of the inability to see what is happening under the floor, we seldom guarantee to get results under 4pCi/l.
+We guarantee that we will get the radon to below 4 pCi/l , but what is you want it even lower?
+First, we usually install the system as planned because often, even with 4 as our goal we can get it much lower, sometimes below 1.
+However, if post installation test results occur between 2 and 4, we can usually do additional work to lower it further.
+Because of the inability to see what is happening under the floor, we seldom guarantee to get results under 2pCi/l.

 Radon gas is removed using suction running through the gravel under the concrete floor or membrane.
 Some older homes have dirt under the floor instead of gravel, and so more suction points are needed as the suction does not spread as far.
 In addition, gravel under a basement floor does not connect to the gravel in a crawlspace or slab-on-grade, and so a separate suction point is needed for each part of the lowest level.

 State regulations say that if one area (basement, crawlspace, or slab-on-grade) fails a test, a radon mitigator is required to install a suction point in all areas.
 This is because radon levels can fluctuate over the years, so addressing all areas enables the owner to feel comfortable that he or she is unlikely to have further radon issues.

 Radon mitigation systems need to be custom-designed to the building, so prices change depending on the challenges.
 Even homes with the same first floor layout may have differences in the basement or crawl space and thus different pricing.
 Learn more about the factors that can affect radon mitigation pricing here.